In this article

 Asana

-Asana is my go-to for running marketing campaigns that involve multiple teams—design, content, social, and product.
-It’s structured, with clear timelines, dependencies, and great visibility into who’s doing what.
+Asana is my go-to for running marketing campaigns that involve multiple teams: design, content, social, and product.
+It's structured, with clear timelines, dependencies, and great visibility into who's doing what.

 The interface is clean but takes some time to get used to.
-It’s not as flexible for creative brainstorming or quick shifts in workflow.
-And while the free plan is decent, growing teams will quickly need premium features like workload tracking or reporting.
+It's not as flexible for creative brainstorming or quick shifts in workflow.
+And while the free plan is decent, growing teams will quickly need paid features like workload tracking or reporting.

 -